andizq/sf3dmodels/README.rst

 Citing sf3dmodels
 -----------------

-If you find the ``sf3dmodels`` package useful for your work please cite `Izquierdo et al. 2018 <http://adsabs.harvard.edu/doi/10.1093/mnras/sty1096>`_.
+If you find the ``sf3dmodels`` package useful for your research please cite the work of `Izquierdo et al. 2018 <http://adsabs.harvard.edu/doi/10.1093/mnras/sty1096>`_.